 Should you have any queries, feel free to contact our 24-Hour emergency line (03-4042 6742) or speak to our Vet on-duty for further clarification/advise.

-3. Toenail Clipped Too Short & Bleeding
+Toenail Clipped Too Short & Bleeding

-4. Lameness or Holding Paw Up
+Lameness or Holding Paw Up

+Cobra bites have been known to disable and shutdown the victim’s cardiovascular system in some cases within a few hours.
+The greater the volume of venom inoculated the higher the risk of mortality.
 Ensure that the practice you are sending your pet to has stock of the snake antivenin.
-We strongly recommend that you identify the snake via photo, should this be possible since antivenoms work differently depending on the type of venomous snake involved.
-Ie Kite, Pit Viper, Cobra.
-Be ready to leave your pet at the emergency centre for observation.
-Specific blood evaluations will be required.
+We strongly recommend that you identify the snake via photo if possible since, antivenoms work differently depending on the type of venomous snake involved.
+(Kite, Pit Viper, Cobra etc).
+Be prepared to leave your pet at the emergency centre for observation.
+Snake Antivenoms are expensive and so it important that the exposure to a venomous snake is confirmed .
+Specific blood evaluations and assessments will be required.